codinlikewilly/netsuite_python/README.md

     * Entity: The User created for TAG
     * ROLE: Role created for this integration
     * Application: Application Created for this integration
-    * Certificate: Click "Choose A File" and upload the PUBLIC Cert (NOT PRIVATE KEY)
+    * Certificate: Click "Choose A File" and upload the PUBLIC Cert (called netsuite-certificate.pem by default)
 * Copy the Certificate ID

 ## Generate Netsuite Client ##